MicrosoftDocs/minecraft-creator/creator/TestDocs/CustomBlock.md

 In this tutorial you will learn the following:

+[!div class="checklist"]
-- How blocks can be created with JSON.
+* How blocks can be created with JSON.
-- How to assign textures to a new block.
+* How to assign textures to a new block.
-- What are some of the behaviors and components that blocks have access to.
+* What are some of the behaviors and components that blocks have access to.
-- What is .lang and how it's used for in-game text.
+* What is .lang and how it's used for in-game text.

 ### Requirements
 It’s recommended that the following be completed before beginning this tutorial.